-6. Conclusions
+7. Conclusions

-Motivated by a desire to interpret observational data on tropical cyclone intensification rates, we have examined the effects of changing the SST on the intensification rate of tropical cyclones at different latitudes.
-The study complements and extends the results of a recent study examining the latitudinal dependence only.
+We have examined the effects of changing the SST on the intensification rate of tropical cyclones at different latitudes.
+The study complements and extends the results of a recent study examining the latitudinal dependence only in the prototype problem for tropical cyclone intensification.